survivejs/webpack-book/manuscript/appendices/02_searching_with_react.md

 # Searching with React

-Let’s say you want to implement a rough little search for our application without a proper backend.
+Let’s say you want to implement a rough little search for an application without a proper backend.
 You could do it through [lunr](http://lunrjs.com/) and generate a static search index to serve.

 The problem is that the index can be sizable depending on the amount of the content.
 The good thing is that you don’t need the search index straight from the start.
 You can do something smarter instead.
-You can start loading the index when the user selects our search field.
+You can start loading the index when the user selects a search field.

 Doing this defers the loading and moves it to a place where it’s more acceptable for performance.
 Given the initial search will be slower than the subsequent ones you should display a loading indicator.
 But that’s fine from the user point of view.